joshmarinacci/canvasdeepdive-book/2014/lecture1.md

 ## Data Visualization

 Data visualization is just what it sounds like, visualizing data. _Making data visual_.
-Fundamentally we are mapping data, usually numbers, into something visual.
+Fundamentally we are mapping data -- usually numbers -- into something visual.
 We do this because humans are visual creatures.
 While we can read a table of numbers we can't readily draw conclusions from it.
 The numbers are too abstract.
 But if we transform those numbers into something visual, like the